SulimanKh87/taskhub-api/Readme.md

 ## 🔍 Continuous Integration & Code Quality (NEW)

 TaskHub API now includes a complete CI pipeline powered by GitHub Actions.

+CI runs on every push and pull request across all branches, ensuring pagination, indexing, and API contract changes do not regress.

 ### ✔ What CI Runs Automatically